Cumulocity-IoT/oee-simulators/simulators/README.md

 OEE-simulators offers these main features in [main](main):
 - the **oee-simulators microservice** which creates devices and sends data into Cumulocity.
-- the **profile generator** to create/delete OEE calculation profiles from the command line.

 There are extra features in [extras](extras):
 - the **export profile data** to export Measurements or/and Alarms from OEE profiles into json data files.